Club: Manchester United FC | Opening: 1910 | Capacity: 75,811 seats

 Eat, drink, and sleep

-The area around Old Trafford is rather dull, though there are a quite few hotels around if you wish to stay close to the stadium.
+Old Trafford is located in an area that is a mix of residential housing and offices and light industry.
+The area lacks excitement, though there are a good few hotels around if you wish to stay close to the stadium.

 The Premier Inn lies almost opposite the stadium and gets good reviews.
 Expect to pay just under £100.00 a night.
 Chesters Hotel, Trafford Hall Hotel, and Old Trafford Loge are also at short walking distance and significantly cheaper.

 There are also various hotels a little further north around the quays, which includes such chains as Ibis Budget, Ramada, and Holiday Inn Express.
-For all hotels near Old Trafford click here.
-There are naturally also many options in the centre, a short Metrolink ride away, though these hotels tend to be a little more expensive.
+For an overview of all hotels near Old Trafford click here.
+There are naturally also many options in Manchester’s city centre, a short Metrolink journey away, though these hotels tend to be a little more expensive.

 The few pubs close to the stadium fill up quickly on matchdays, so it may be wiser to eat and drink in the centre.
 In particular the Deangate Locks and Castlefield area are perfectly situated and on the Metrolink.